 - To sow a cover crop while vegetable crops are still producing: Remove mulch from around plants and rake the area smooth.
 Your cover crop will get a good start but will not interfere with vegetable plant growth.

 - Now let’s plant: The seed must directly contact soil to germinate.
 Use the amount of seed shown in the chart.
 Broadcast the seed by hand or with a hand-held broadcast seeder, preferably before a rain, and gently rake seeds evenly into the soil.
 Then walk on the seeds to press them into the soil.
 Mixing seeds with soil or compost will make it easier to distribute the cover crop seeds evenly by hand.

-- Remember that spring planting may be delayed somewhat by a cover crop (except for oats and daikon radish), since you must allow about 2 weeks for the plants to break down.
+- Spring planting may be delayed somewhat by a cover crop (except for oats and daikon radish) since you must allow about 2 weeks for the plants to break down.

 |Type (L = legume)||Amt. (oz.) to Sow